Colorado bill backed by students could provide kids with free passes to the zoo, museums, and more

 Students involved with a Denver-based nonprofit organization called FaithBridge helped craft the bill that’s sponsored by state Rep. Mandy Lindsay, an Aurora Democrat.
 FaithBridge is an advocacy organization that helps students advocate for educational improvements.

-"When students have access to out of school activities such as public museums and recreation centers, they're able to explore their interests and find a passion, same as I was," said junior Travis Baker, who is also a junior at Thomas Jefferson High School and is involved with the nonprofit.
+“When students have access to out of school activities such as public museums and recreation centers, they’re able to explore their interests and find a passion, same as I was,” said Jack Baker, who is also a junior at Thomas Jefferson High School and is involved with the nonprofit.

 The program would be administered by the Colorado Department of Public Health and Environment and sunset in 2031.
 The participating communities would be selected in December.